victorjunnanpan/pansyntaxlab/content/post/2024-03-07-Nantes-team/index.md

 ---
-title: Former Nantes Syntax team members at GLOW 14 in Hong Kong!
+title: Former Nantes Syntax team members at GLOW 14 in Asia in Hong Kong!
 date: 2024-03-07

 ---